 ProjectManager is a Gantt chart software that lets you make dynamic, online Gantt charts with your team.
 Build timelines, create dependencies, add milestones, track costs and more.
 The best part is, your team can execute your plan in multiple views, and as they make progress, the Gantt chart automatically updates.
 Get started with ProjectManager for free today.

 Not ready to start a free trial?
 Keep reading to learn more about Gantt chart software.

 Once computers introduced new ways of working, project managers found they could save time in creating and updating their Gantt charts.
 Gantt chart software, also called project planning, project management, or project scheduling software, was created to automate the process to support more advanced Gantt requirements like creating task dependencies, adding milestones or identifying the critical path of a project plan.
 Watch the video below for a quick introduction to Gantt chart software and its benefits.

 Many project managers traditionally used local desktop programs like Microsoft Project—and many still do.
 But today, project management software has moved online, enabling anyone to create shareable and collaborative Gantt charts and projects plans.

 Project management software has radically improved the way teams work.
-Desktop Gantt chart software is best suited for one manager who likes to plan project individually, without a need to easily share the project plan with team members or stakeholders.
-Similar to managing projects in Microsoft Excel or even Word, desktop Gantt chart software offers one local version per user license.
+A Desktop Gantt chart maker is best suited for one manager who likes to plan project individually, without a need to easily share the project plan with team members or stakeholders.
+Similar to managing projects in Microsoft Excel or even Word, desktop Gantt chart maker offers one local version per user license.